 I'd like to make contact with long lost/unknown relatives.
 Can you give me their details?

-Anglia Research is compliant with the Data Protection Act.
+Anglia Research complies the EU General Data Protection Regulation (GDPR).
 This means that we can’t and won’t pass anybody’s details to a third party without their consent.
 However, we can ask for permission to pass on details on your behalf.
 We also offer a free letter-forwarding service for this purpose.